 Again, this is a great strategy for repelling scorpions and other pests from your home.
 Do a thorough inspection for possible points of entry.
 Caulk any cracks and crevices in the foundation and any holes where cables and pipes enter your home.
 Look at every door and window for pulled or broken screens and broken sills and frames.
 Not only will your deter pests, but your heating and cooling bills will go down!

 Get a Chicken!

 Your friends will tell you to get a chicken to rid yourself of scorpions.
-In fact, my friend is a scorpion exterminator in Phoenix, Arizona, and HE told me the same thing.
 While it is true that chickens and other barnyard fowl love to gobble up scorpions, the damage they will inflict upon your family room far outweighs their scorpion defense abilities.
 No, no, no. Bad idea, letting a chicken run around your house.
 Uh-uh…

 But how about YOU just eat them?
 Seriously, they are a delicacy in places like Thailand.
 Don’t they look yummy?